a-wagdy/Import-tool/README.md

 - If you're on Linux, install docker and docker compose.
 - If you're on Windows or Mac, make sure to have the docker desktop app up and running.

-1. Clone: `git clone git@github.com:a-wagdy/lbx-2.git`.
+1. Clone the repo.
 2. Navigate to the app's directory
 3. Build the image by running `docker-compose build`.
-This will take few mintues.
+This will take a few minutes.
 4. Then run `docker-compose up -d`.
 5. `docker-compose exec import composer install`